 If you’re feeling uninspired with your writing, chances are you’re feeling uninspired when it comes to other parts of your life.
 It’s easy to get into a writing rut, especially if everything’s the same day after day.
 So by switching up your habits, you’ll suddenly have new writing material.
 You’ll hear the words in your head so clearly that it’ll feel like they’re being whispered to by one of the muses.

-For some writers, this means traveling to a far-off destination.
+For some writers, this means travelling to a far-off destination.
 For others, it means joining a gym and getting pumped before sitting down at the desk to write.
 Whatever you choose, it’s smart to try out different strategies so that the next time you’re stuck, you’ll know what to do.
 If you’re lucky, you’ll get inspired with the right idea, and sell 2.2 million print books in the US just like Paula Hawkins, the author of The Girl on The Train, did back in 2016.

-Get a writing partner–or join a writing group
+Get a writing partner – or join a writing group

 Sometimes, we need accountability to do the things that matter to us.
 There’s a reason why gym buddies exist, and the same goes for writing buddies.
 By simply planning to go to a cafe with a friend to write, you’ll feel the pressure to do it as you listen to your friend scribbling away a story in their own notebook.
 Anyone can write a great story if they commit to it–which is why Mike Omer, an ordinary computer engineer, managed to get his most recent book ranked tenth on Amazon Charts back in July 2018.